Flux-Crypto/Flux/README.md

 npm run reset
 ```

-You can view the Prisma schema and MongoDB using Prisma Studio.
+You can view the Prisma MongoDB database using Prisma Studio.
 To launch it:

 ```sh
 npm run studio